mahmoudmohamedramadan/Backend-Roadmap/README.md

 Before diving into any track, it's essential to first familiarize yourself with foundational **sciences** such as **Data Structures**, **Algorithms**, and **Problem-Solving**, as these will significantly benefit your technical career.
 No technical interview is complete without questions related to these topics.
 Additionally, having a solid understanding of [**Security**](https://portswigger.net/web-security/learning-path) and [**Networking**](https://www.javatpoint.com/computer-network-http) is crucial.

-It’s also important to know that **Back-end Development** is often considered a second phase after mastering **Front-end Development**.
+Keep in mind that **Back-end Development** is often considered a second phase after mastering **Front-end Development**.
 The first phase includes understanding the basics of [HTML](https://www.w3schools.com/html/), [CSS](https://www.w3schools.com/css/default.asp), and [JavaScript](https://www.w3schools.com/js/default.asp), so it’s perfectly fine if you're familiar with these before moving on to back-end technologies.

 Finally, it's essential to get comfortable with **[Design Patterns](https://refactoring.guru/design-patterns)**.
 These patterns will become increasingly relevant as you study **Back-end Development**.